Close Menu

 The Diplomat Season 3 - promotional image from Netflix

 As for his part, this is a big season for Hal.
 As our new Vice President, Allison Janney plays a man who is enamored with his wife’s intelligence but also intimidated by how he looks standing next to her.
 Together, they match each other to the point that they make themselves a power couple.
+And despite his indiscretions, it’s clear how much more Hal loves his wife than she loves him.

-A part, their choices lack the context of the outside world to make much sense.
+Apart, their choices lack the context of the outside world to make much sense.
 As Hal leans into his newfound position, he tries to bat Kate back.
 She’s not supposed to undermine him when it comes to his political choices; she’s not supposed to be too cold toward him; Kate is supposed to be dutiful.
 Still, Hal is man enough to understand when she makes him better, even if he continuously loses control of his mouth and lambasts people in public.

 While he does attempt multiple times to do things alone, the reality of their relationship is that they make each other better.
 They know each other’s weaknesses, where they will slip up, and they know how to push each other’s buttons.
 The fascinating thing about The Diplomat Season 3 is how they play off of each other, and specifically how deeply in love Hal is with his wife.